scferro/scferro.github.io/_projects/(00) autonomous_rc_car.md

 - Significant tuning and development of the path following algorithm
 - Use reinforcement learning to further optimize car behavior at high speeds

 I have also been working on a visual odometry solution for this robot use a neural network.
-This would allow the robot to detect walls and other obstacles using the RealSense camera, then navigate away from them.
-This could be used for to improve the lane centering while drag racing, or improve odometry when navigating.
-Stay tuned for more!
+This allows the robot to detect walls and other obstacles using the RealSense camera, then navigate away from them.
+Read more about this project <a href="https://scferro.github.io/projects/09-ml-path-finding" target="_blank"><u>here</u></a>.

 <p class="text-center">